redis/redis-om-spring/README.md

 your instance is running somewhere else, you can configure the connection in your `application.properties` or `application.yaml`:

-In `applications.properties`:
+In `application.properties`:

 ```
-spring.data.redis.host=your.cloud.db.redislabs.com                                                                                                                                                                                                                    |
+spring.data.redis.host=your.cloud.db.redislabs.com
 spring.data.redis.port=12345
 spring.data.redis.password=xxxxxxxx
 spring.data.redis.username=default
 ```

-In `applications.yaml`:
+In `application.yaml`:

 ```
 spring: